OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 To see the stats counters reported for the firewall, refer to :ref:`firewall mode stats`.

+To see the stats reported for the firewall mode, refer to :ref:`firewall mode stats`.

    firewall:
      # toggle to enable firewall mode
      #enabled: no